 Following my switch, I even had the opportunity to do a six-months internship overseas in India with Tata Group, which was an eye-opening and life-changing experience for me.
 Subsequently, I went on and worked with P&G upon graduation in the marketing department for a few years before starting up my very own company.
 In fact, my unique experiences during my internship in India eventually resulted in the birth of my company, Village Singapura, which is all about creating fun and meaningful experiences through team building activities in Singapore , and learning about the cultures of the world.

 Before you go, one more important tip that may sound odd, but it actually works

 Photo credits: someecards

 Flip a coin, and leave it up to fate.
-Yes you did not hear me wrong, flip a coin to decide, but do it rationally.
+Yes, you did not hear me wrong.
+Flip a coin to decide, but do it rationally.
 Let me use my personal experience to better illustrate what I mean.
-Let the coin decide – head means remain in my current course (Biological Sciences) which I would absolutely detest, and tail would mean that I should switch course to read Business Management like what I really wanted.
+Let the coin decide – head means remain in my current course (Biological Sciences) which I would absolutely detest, and tails would mean that I should switch courses to read Business Management like what I really wanted.

 If the coin lands with heads facing up, and I hear my heart screaming out in protest and I instantly visualize how miserable I would be in the next 3 years of study, then the answer is crystal clear – I obviously want a switch in course.
 So this is what I mean by deciding your fate by flipping a coin, literally.
 Sounds like some sort of bizarre sorcery but trust me, it really works.
 Especially in circumstances when you really cannot decide it yourself and would like a special something to give you a little boost of confidence and a little jolt of affirmation, or to ‘force’ that answer out of you.